hbctraining/EpiR/lessons/01_introR-R-and-RStudio.md

 * Interact with R using RStudio.
 * Use the various components of RStudio.

+## Downloading R and RStudio

+To get started we need to download R and RStudio.
+We will download both applications, but we will only need to open RStudio as it automatically opens R as a window in the interface.

+- Download [R](https://cran.r-project.org/): select the link appropriate for your operating system
+- Download [RStudio](https://www.rstudio.com/products/rstudio/download/#download): pick the appropriate installer for your operating system

 ## Creating a new project directory in RStudio

 Let's create a new project directory for our "Introduction to R" lesson today.